 But markets are full of autumn fruits and veg.
 Figs are ripe during this season - try buying some fresh from a market stall, you'll be amazed at the difference in taste between these and the imported kind.
 And watch out for fig-based desserts in restaurants - delicious!

-The Pope is back in his apartments at St Peter's Basilica by October after his summer in Castel Gandolfo, so if you want to see him it's a good time.
-His autumn and winter schedule is published on the Vatican website, or see the link at the bottom of this page for details about how to arrange an audience.
+The Pope is back in his apartments at St Peter's Basilica by October, so if you want to see him it's a good time.
+His autumn and winter schedule is published on the Vatican website, or take a look at this article for details about how to arrange an audience.

 Rome's climate in autumn lends itself to our favourite activity at this time of year - walking in the Borghese Park.
 The trees are changing colour, the air